BryceLagerberg/Login-System/README.md

 [ ] if you login with the enter key the computer makes a ping sound. doesnt happen if the login button is pressed though

+[ ] when a user puts a single quote in a transaction note it breaks the sql query string when posting the transaction to the table

 #IDEAS ON HOW TO COMPLETE ITEMS ON THE TO DO LIST--------------------------------------------------------------------------------------------